phoenixframework/phoenix/K_deployment.md

 ==> The release for hello_phoenix-0.0.1 is ready!
 ```
 There are a couple of interesting things to note here.
 - Since we didn't specify a `MIX_ENV` value, we got `dev` by default.
 Right now, we're experimenting.
-If we were doing a real release, we would want to specify `MIX_ENV=prod`.
+If we were doing a real release, we would want to specify `MIX_ENV=prod` when we run `mix release`.

 - We see our application's version number - `0.0.1`.
 This value comes from the application's `mix.exs` file.
 It is mapped to the `:version` key inside the `project/0` function.

 - Exrm has created a `rel` directory at the root of our application where it has written everything related to this release.

 Exrm uses a set of default configuration options when building our release that will work for most applications.
-If you need more advanced configuration options, checkout [exrm's configuration section](https://github.com/bitwalker/exrm#configuration) for more detailed information.
+If we need more advanced configuration options, we can checkout [exrm's configuration section](https://github.com/bitwalker/exrm#configuration) for more detailed information.

 If we make a mistake, or if something doesn't go quite right, we can run `mix release.clean`, which will delete the release for the current application version number.
-If we add the `--implode` flag, expm will remove _all_ releases.
+If we add the `--implode` flag, expm will remove _all_ releases for all versions of our application.
 These will be permanently removed unless they are under version controll.
 Obviously, this is a destructive operation, and expm will prompt us to make sure we want to continue.

 #### Contents of a Release

-Exrm has created our release, but you may be asking yourself, "Where is it?
-What is this `rel` directory?"
-Let's take a look.
+Exrm has created our release, but you may be thinking, "Where did it go?""

-Everything related to releases is in the `rel` directory.
+Everything related to releases is in the `rel` directory, and specifically for us, `rel/hello_phoenix`.
 Let's see what's in it.

 ```console
 $ ls -la rel/hello_phoenix/